Skip to content

 use std::sync::Arc;

-use nestrs_http::{controller, routes};
+use nest_rs_http::{controller, routes};

-use super::service::HelloService;
+use crate::service::HelloService;

 #[controller(path = "/")]